How to organize documents in a data room hero.

 • Cap table

-• Formation docs (certificate of incorporation, any SAFEs or convertible notes)
+• Formation docs (certificate of incorporation, SAFEs or convertible notes)

 • Founder bios